1234567890num/KH2FM-Plando-Useful-Codes/Party Members' Stats.md

 patch=1,EE,21D0B6CC,extended,01869284
 ```

-These codes will give Sora 97 Str, 40 Mag, 22 Def, 8 AP for Level 2 before changing them to 132 Str, 146 Mag, 134 Def, 1 AP for Level 3.
+These codes will give Sora base 97 Str, 40 Mag, 22 Def, 8 AP for Level 2 before changing them to 132 Str, 146 Mag, 134 Def, 1 AP for Level 3.
 The stats CAN decrease, so make sure to fill up every single level's stats.

 ## Dream Weapon Conditionals